kys-sheng/abc-rpv/README.md

 - Include charges of final state objects
 - Using all possible exact vertices instead of not_suppressed table
 - Generate Madgraph template param_card for parameter scans
-- Incorporate code with large RPV cases (Depends on how that project goes)
+- Incorporate code with large RPV couplings

-Suggestions and feedbacks are welcomed!